Colaveloper/Polime/README.md

 Satisfaction = what you've done / what you intend to do
 The last two parameters are completely subjective, but not arbitrary.
 Having to think about them is the active process that most time-management app do instead of you.

-Any other time management app can be excessively specific (e.g. it tells you: play the piano!).
-I chose to keep Polime as simple and generic as possible not to waste your precius time sheduling what to do.
-It's way more efficient and it increases awareness.
+Many other time management app can be excessively specific (e.g. it tells you: play the piano!).
+I chose to keep Polime as simple and generic as possible not to waste your precius time, sheduling your day on a to-do app.
+It's way more efficient and raises awareness when the active processes happens in your mind.

 ### Original Mock-Up
 https://xd.adobe.com/view/0cb75eac-5921-401e-bf37-ede1bc09aba7-59e4/